E-Sign Banner

-- an indirect route through an Authorised Corporate Service Provider (ACSP) such as an accountant, lawyer or company formation agent.
-From 18th March 2025, CH can carry out checks on ACSP's to authorise then to carry out verification services.
-ACSPs will need to be registered in the UK and subject to the UK's anti-money laundering regime.
+• an indirect route through an Authorised Corporate Service Provider (ACSP) such as an accountant, lawyer or company formation agent.
+An individual may appoint an ACSP to carry out the verification process on their behalf.

 Verifying ID direct with CH